grz0zrg/fsynth/documentation/mk/docs/audio_server.md

 The audio server can be compiled from the sources which are available on [GitHub](https://github.com/grz0zrg/fas).

-The audio server can be launched manually by executing it, it will listen to 127.0.0.1:3003 by default and will use the default audio device, see the [GitHub](https://github.com/grz0zrg/fas) README file for all the command-line arguments that the program support.
+The audio server can be launched manually by executing it, it will listen to 127.0.0.1:3003 by default and will use the default audio device, see the [GitHub](https://github.com/grz0zrg/fas) README file for all the command-line arguments that the program support or use `--help` argument.

 Once the audio server is started, a link between the audio server and the Fragment application is automatically done when you join any sessions (note : by default the client will try to connect to the default listening address of the audio server).